-Artist Karen Palmer (TWA’17) who works in facial recognition and AI is exhibiting her recent project Perception iO at the Cooper Hewitt Design Museum in NYC Sept.
-20, 2019 - May 17, 2020
+Karen Palmer, working with a team at ThoughtWorks Arts, is exhibiting her recent project Perception iO at the Cooper Hewitt Design Museum in New York, Sept.
+20, 2019 - May 17, 2020.

 Perception iO is a facial emotion detection and eye tracking immersive film.
 Over the summer Karen teamed up with a dedicated team of programmers at ThoughtWorks to develop Perception iO, and to integrate the Tobii Pro eye gazing hardware into her installation.

-Perception iO is an evolution of RIOT, the project Karen developed during her residency at ThoughtWorks.
+Perception iO is an evolution of RIOT, a project Karen developed during her residency at ThoughtWorks.

 Karen Palmer is a London-based digital filmmaker, whose immersive films combine the genres of film, gaming, art, science and technology.
-She speaks about her emotionally responsive film experiences at the intersection of AI, Immersive Storytelling, Neuroscience, Consciousness and Implicit Bias.
-Past topics include:- AI Voyage: Can Conscious Storytelling Save Us?
-Implicit bias.
-Democratising AI.
-The Future of Storytelling.
-How Art & Tech have the power to change your Cognitive Behaviour.
-How Storytelling effects the reality narrative.
+She speaks about her emotionally responsive film experiences at the intersection of AI, immersive storytelling, neuroscience, consciousness and implicit bias.

 Keep on top of ThoughtWorks Arts updates and articles: